abitewaddisu/Flutter-Food-Delivery-App/README.md

 # Flutter Food Delivery App

-This Flutter Food Delivery App is a project developed as part of the 100 Days of Flutter Challenge.
-It is a mobile application that allows users to order food from various restaurants.
-The app provides a user-friendly interface for browsing menus, selecting items, customizing orders, and making payments.
-It aims to showcase the capabilities of Flutter in building interactive and visually appealing food delivery applications.
+This Flutter Food Delivery App UI is a project developed as part of the 100 Days of Flutter Challenge.
+It is a mobile application UI design that showcases a visually appealing and user-friendly interface for a food delivery app.

 ## Screenshots